DataLinkX/DataLinkX.github.io/pages/resources.md

 - Evaluation on Algorithms (Techniques)
     - General concept advance (related to scientific problem)
     - Good performance on various datasets (or solid theoretical support)
+- **Read papers as many as you can** from high-quality journals or research groups (see below)
+- **Think bigger but verified with cautious**
+- **Data Science** emphasizing on **New scientific findings** from data
+- **Statistical methodology** emphasizing on **Statistical Inference**
+    - New insights/methodology into classical problems with essential difference (more efficient, faster, powerful, applicable);
+    - New connections between different methods/problems;
+    - New theory for methodologies to understand the good performance of the method;
+    - New models for some kind of data type;
+    - New estimation method for old problems;

 ### Related Top Journals
 - Bioinformatics: Nature, Cell, Science, Nature biotech, Communications Biology, [Genome Biology](https://genomebiology.biomedcentral.com/), [Nature Method](https://www.nature.com/nmeth/#search-menu), [Nature Communications](https://www.nature.com/search?subject=computational-biology-and-bioinformatics&journal=ncomms), [NAR](https://academic.oup.com/nar/advance-articles), [Nature Review](https://www.nature.com/nature/articles?type=review-article), [Bioinformatics](https://academic.oup.com/bioinformatics), [Briefings](https://academic.oup.com/bib)